laoSVM/2022-Travelers-Insurance-Modeling/README.md

 The data was cleaned and explored to identify any trends or patterns that could be used to predict conversion rates.

+In our exploratory data analysis (EDA) process, we used different techniques in order to gain insights, identify patterns, and test hypotheses.

+- Visualization: We used the most common visualizations like line graphs, bar charts, and histograms.
+They are simple but effective to view and understand the data in a visual format.
+- Summary statistics: Calculating summary statistics such as mean, median, mode, and standard deviation help us get a sense of the distribution of numeric data.
+We have identified outliers in Age variable and skew distribution in other variables, such as safety rating and quoted amount.
+- Data cleaning and preparation: To ensure the data was in a usable state, we first performed data cleaning to correct any data type issues and ensure that the data was in good condition.
+There are various techniques for dealing with missing values and outliers, and we applied different methods as needed throughout the project to meet our specific objectives.
+For instance, we used box-cox transformation to normalize skewed variables.
+- Correlation analysis: Identifying correlations between different variables can help understand how variables are related and identify potential causal relationships.
+In our analysis, we calculated bivariate correlations using the Pearson correlation coefficient and visualized them with a heatmap.
+- Statistical testing: We conducted an A/B test to compare the conversion rate of customers who were given a discount versus those who were not.
+Our analysis revealed that the discount had a significant impact on improving conversion, but only prior to 2017.
+For more detailed information, please see the jupyter notebook.

 # Model

 Several machine learning algorithms were tested and evaluated to determine the best model for the task, including lightGBM, XGBoost, and Neural Networks.